0xSiO/matisse-controller/README.md

 - For long-running tasks that do not need access to the UI, submit a runnable object to the ControlApplication's instance of ThreadPoolExecutor.
 Hold a reference to the Future it gives you and call `add_done_callback` on it, passing in `ControlApplication.raise_error_from_future` if you want to display errors from that thread in a dialog box.
-For an example of a method that runs tasks one-by-one on the Matisse, see the `run_matisse_task` method.
+For an example of a method that runs tasks one-by-one on the Matisse, see `ControlApplication.run_matisse_task`.

 ## Contributing